 |Pain in the back and side areas of the kidney||(71.28%)|

 The following conditions may mirror the flank pain brought on by nephrolithiasis:

-- Pyelonephritis, which frequently manifests as flank discomfort, fever, chills, and pyuria.
+- Pyelonephritis frequently manifests as flank discomfort, fever, chills, and pyuria.

 - Torsion of an ovarian cyst.

 - Digestive tract diseases, such as diverticulitis, appendicitis, and blockage.